microsoft/genaiscript/packages/whitepaper/gptools-wp.diagrams.md

 F --> G[User Interaction]
 ```

-This diagram demonstrates the AI-enhanced workflow process in gptools.
+This diagram demonstrates the AI-enhanced workflow process in genaiscript.
 The gpspec instantiates the gptool, which interacts with the gpvm and foundation model.
-The AI-generated output is used to update the context, and the user interacts with the updated context through the gptools extension to VS code.
+The AI-generated output is used to update the context, and the user interacts with the updated context through the genaiscript extension to VS code.

-### Diagram 5: AI-Enhanced Workflow Process in gptools
+### Diagram 5: AI-Enhanced Workflow Process in genaiscript

 ```mermaid
 sequenceDiagram